x

 Madison-Plains Local School District

-The district aims to secure funding through a bond issue to construct a new K-8 building.
+The district aimed to secure funding through a bond issue to construct a new K-8 building.
 The district requested 4.3 mills, which equates to $151 per $100,000 of the council auditor's appraised value.

 Marysville Exempted Village School District

-Voters in Marysville decided on a 5.5 mill emergency levy.
-Superintendent Diane Allen and the district’s treasurer, Todd Johnson said it would generate around $6.4 million annually and allow the district to sustain its operations in the next five years.
+Voters in Marysville struck down a 5.5 mill emergency levy.
+Superintendent Diane Allen and the district’s treasurer, Todd Johnson said it would have generated around $6.4 million annually and allowed the district to sustain its operations in the next five years.

 New Albany Plain Local Schools

-The 4.46-mill bond issue would fund projects in the district's Campus Master Plan.
-If passed, the levy would bring in $135 million to address current capacity, increasing enrollment and the needs of students.
+The 4.46-mill bond issue will fund projects in the district's Campus Master Plan.
+The levy will bring in $135 million to address current capacity, increasing enrollment and the needs of students.

 Reynoldsburg City School District

-Voters in Reynoldsburg decided on a 6.65 mill emergency levy placed on the ballot by school leaders.
+Voters struck down a 6.65 mill emergency levy that Reynoldsburg City Schools placed on the November ballot.

 Westerville City Schools